k0kubun/karabiner-ruby/README.md

 Original [Karabiner's configuration](https://pqrs.org/osx/karabiner/xml.html.ja) is very hard to write.
 Dotremap's DSL is its wrapper, which is easy-to-write and readable.

-If you write Karabiner's config, you can update your keyremap configuration quickly.
+If you write Karabiner's config by dotremap, you can update your keyremap configuration quickly.

 ## Installation

-First of all, you have to install [Karabiner](https://pqrs.org/osx/karabiner/index.html.en), which is keyboard remap utility for Mac OSX.
+First of all, you have to install [Karabiner](https://pqrs.org/osx/karabiner/index.html.en).
+Karabiner is a keyboard remap utility for Mac OSX.

 Then execute: